 For many people, even the smallest item can hold a precious memory.
-This can often result in drawers and cabinets filled with a clutter of ticket stubs, photos, dried flowers and high school love notes.
+This can often result in drawers and cabinets filled with a clutter of ticket stubs, photos, dried flowers, and high school love notes.
 One popular solution for organizing these items is to create a scrapbook.
-However, these are time consuming projects that require the purchase of paper, stickers, glue, photo corners and page protectors, not to mention the book itself.
+However, these are time consuming projects that require the purchase of paper, stickers, glue, photo corners, and page protectors not to mention the book itself.
 Once you've begun a scrapbook you may also find that some of your most precious items aren't flat, and therefore don't fit onto a piece of cardstock.
 A memory box is the perfect way to store your treasured items.
-This project is quick, easy and inexpensive.
+This project is quick, easy, and inexpensive.
 Your memory box will keep your items safe for years to come and provide a wonderful rush of nostalgia every time you revisit them.

-Decorate your memory box.
+Decorate your box.
 Be creative.
-You can cover your box with a collage of magazine clippings, wrapping paper, fabric or even leftover wallpaper.
+You can cover your box with a collage of magazine clippings, wrapping paper, fabric, or even leftover wallpaper.
 Select a medium that is appropriate for the contents of the box.
-If you are filling a box with Christmas memories, wrap it like a Christmas present.
-For a box of beach memories, put together pictures of the ocean, sand and seashells from a travel magazine.
+If you are filling a box with Christmas memories you may want to wrap it like a Christmas present.
+For a box of beach memories, put together pictures of the ocean, sand, and seashells from a travel magazine.
 Don't forget to put a label on the front or top of the box to remind you of the contents.
-This doesn't need to list everything inside, but can instead be a general title such as "Christmas 2000" or "Grandma's Beach House."
+This doesn't need to list everything inside, but can instead be a general title such as "Christmas 2000" or "Grandma's Beach House".

 Fill your box with memories.
-If you have a lot of pictures, keep these in an envelope, folder or even a small photo album to prevent folded corners and bent edges.
+If you have a lot of pictures, keep these in an envelope, folder, or even a small photo album to prevent folded corners and bent edges.
 Wrap dried flowers or breakable items in tissue paper.
 If you are including jewelry, consider keeping it inside a smaller box, or tape it to a piece of cardboard so it doesn't get tangled.
 If you have a special scent associated with the items, spray this onto a handkerchief and fold it neatly in the box.
 Memories are associated strongly with scent, and a whiff of pine or cinnamon when you next open the box may take you right back to a special time and place.
-Your items should fit snugly, but not stuffed in.
+Your items should fit snugly, but don't need to be stuffed in.
 Arrange them so that a few special things will be front and center when you revisit your box.
 You may want to tape a special picture to the inside of the lid so that this greets you first, or put a special seashell right on top.

 Store your box in a cool, dry place.
 Heat and humidity are never good for storing things.
 Keep your memory boxes in the back of a closet or under the bed.
 Revisit them and add to them as often as you like.